facjure/public-domain-poetry/README.md

 ## Status and Roadmap

-Currently ~2000 poems were hand-curated, by editors at Facjure.
+Currently, ~2000 poems were hand-curated by editors at Facjure.

 Web scrappers are being written that will curate ~50,000 poems, soon.